ABOUT THE STORY

 Jean regularly watches the rows of windows where various lives are lived in front of him.
 Feeling encouraged after an endearing voice message from his mother, who of course misses him and who wishes him only happiness, our character Jean decides to go out into the empty streets of the night.
 His attempt to mingle fails as he doesn’t have the courage to enter a lively bar on his own.
 So he keeps strolling, just so to come across one of the famous trademarks of the Netherlands.
 The FEBO-Snack bar.

-There, among all the fast food, Jean spots a girl, Olivia, who is filling up the shelves from behind the counter.
+There, among all the fast food, Jean spots a girl, Sara, who is filling up the shelves from behind the counter.
 Nobody in the shop sees or notices her.
 But Jean does, instantly and he’s taken by her.

 Maybe she’s his happiness?
 His home?